jdmartin/dhlinux-jekyll/_tutorials/Databases/Notes-on-MariaDB-Setup.md

 grant all on testdb.* to 'test_user' identified by 'test';
 ```

-In the example above, dhsi is the name of the database, dhsi\_user is the username, and dhsi is the password.
+In the example above, testdb is the name of the database, test\_user is the username, and test is the password.

 **This is not a good password.
 This is for testing, and you should remove this account when you're sure everything works!**